IAIK/flipfloyd/README.md

 How long will it run?
 It might run days without bit flips.
 If it finds bit flips on your machine, please open an issue or send us a message, we'd like to see your results!

-## Memory waylaying tool
+## Linux Memory Waylaying Tool

-These tools implement two parts of waylaying.
+These tools implement two parts of waylaying on Linux.

-The ''check'' tool prints the physical address of the first page of the specified binary.
+The `check` tool prints the physical address of the first page of the specified binary.

-The ''relocate'' tool implements memory chasing (the non-stealthy variant of waylaying) to force relocation of a binary page.
+The `relocate` tool implements memory chasing (the non-stealthy variant of waylaying) to force relocation of a binary page.
+Be aware that the `relocate` tool allocates a file the size of your RAM.
+This should take less than a second on most systems.
+Once the file exists the runtime of the `relocate` tool should be consistently below one second.

 ### Build and Run